Xilinx/Vitis-Tutorials/Hardware_Acceleration/Feature_Tutorials/08-using-hostmem/README.rst

       TEST SUCCESS

-As you can see from a sample run above the number of kernel executions has been increased in host memory setup thus increasing the throughput of the application to 10.7 GBPs
+As you can see from a sample run above, the number of kernel executions has been increased in host memory setup thus increasing the throughput of the application to 10.7 Gb/s.

 Open the vitis_analyzer using the newly generated ``.run_summary`` file.